OlgaVT/RNA-Seq_Depth_for_AS/README.md

 # RNA-Seq_Depth_for_AS

-This is a repository for the paper '200 million reads is the lower bound for comprehensive analysis of alternative splicing using short-read RNA-seq' that contains all codes for visualization and the part of the processed data.
+This is a repository for the paper 'RNA sequencing depth guidelines for the study of alternative splicing' that contains all codes for visualization and the part of the processed data.
 The rest of the data: outputs of the MAJIQ analysis and summary files could be downloaded here:

+Input files: Zenodo [10.5281/zenodo.11655945]

 1) Figure1: the visualization Jupyter notebook for Figure 1 in the part 'SARS-CoV-2 cohort'.
 The covid_summary.tsv is at the Zenodo.
 2) Figure3: the visualization Jupyter notebook for Figure 3 in the part 'Deep-sequenced cohorts'.
 The X_summary.tsv files are at the Zenodo.